DarkImpact1/Sorting/README.md

 # Sorting
- every sorting algorithm in this repo
+ Every sorting algorithm in this repo